gracelang/language/spec.md

 Types, including parameterized types, may be named in type declarations.
 By convention, the names of types start with an uppercase letter.
+A simple type literal consists of the keyword interface followed by an open curly brace, a sequence of method signatures, and a closed curly brace.
-The `type` keyword may be omitted from the right-hand-side of a type declaration when the right-hand-side is a simple type literal.
+The `interface` keyword may be omitted from the right-hand-side of a type declaration when the right-hand-side is a simple type literal.
 Type declarations may not be overridden.

 **Examples**

-	type MyCatType = {
-		color -> Colour
+	type MyCatType = interface {  // the word interface may be omitted color -> Colour
 		name -> String
 	}
 	// I care only about names and colours

 	type MyParametricType[[A,B]] =
-		type {
+		interface {
 			at (_:A) put (_:B) -> Boolean
 			cleanup(_:B)
 		} where A <: Hashable,  B <: DisposableReference